-The preferred project would occur on submerged lands owned by the State of Texas.
+The selected project would occur on submerged lands owned by the State of Texas.
 Implementing the project in the proposed location would require a land lease between the Refuge and the State, as has been done with other similar projects in the area.
-This will likely require a federal consistency determination under the CZMA.
-Accordingly, NOAA or the Refuge, as project implementer, will coordinate with the State of Texas to ensure compliance with the CZMA.
-NOAA anticipates the State will concur that the preferred project is fully consistent with Texas Coastal Management Program goals and policies.
+NOAA initiated a federal consistency consultation with the State of Texas.
+NOAA concluded that the selected project is consistent with Texas Coastal Management Program goals and policies.
+The State concurred.